JerryWiltz/nP/README.md

 <a href="https://github.com"><img src=https://github.com/JerryWiltz/nP/blob/master/README/ReadmeFigures/edgeCoupledFilter.png></a>

+---

 ## nP-Microstrip

 nP.<b>mlin</b>(<i> Width = 0.98e-3, Height = 1.02e-3, Length = 0.5 * 0.025, Thickness = 0.0000125 * 0.054, er = 10, rho = 0, tand = 0.000 </i>) [<>](https://github.com/JerryWiltz/nP/blob/master/src/np-nport/src/mlin/mlin.js "Source") A microstrip two port transmission line.
 Width is the strip width in meters, Height is the substrate height in meters.
 Length is the length in meters. er is the relative dielectric constant. rho is the loss relative to copper. tand is the dielecric loss tangent.
 Dispersion is factored in, Skin effect is not.

+---

 ## nP-math
 ### nP.complex

-nPort provides a basic complex arithmetic class object
+The following complex number library is not needed to use nPort.
+However, nPort provides a basic complex number class object.

 nP.<b>complex</b>(<i>x, y</i>) [<>](https://github.com/JerryWiltz/nP/blob/master/src/np-math/src/complex.js "Source") Initializes and returns a <b>Complex</b> object containing the property names <b>x</b> and <b>jy</b>.
 Here is a script you could use.